Oil Market Surges On Shock Output Cuts - UrduPoint

 The drop in global oil supplies is "enough to revive geopolitical tensions with the United States, which already called the decision ill-advised, and more than enough to spur the inflation worries across the world", she said.

-The news sparked bumper gains for European energy companies and lifted London and Paris stock markets, although Frankfurt dipped.
-On Wall Street, shares opened higher too.
+The news sparked bumper gains for energy companies and lifted London and Paris stock markets, although Frankfurt dipped.
+On Wall Street, shares mostly picked up too.

-Shares in US oil giant ExxonMobil, Britain's BP and Shell rose more than five percent while France's TotalEnergies was up over six percent.
+Shares in US oil giant ExxonMobil and France's TotalEnergies rose more than five percent, while Britain's BP and Shell were more than four percent higher.

 Oil giants enjoyed record profits last year as crude prices soared.